-The U.S. has had some nasty winters lately — from the "Snowmageddon" of early 2010 to more recent blizzards that crippled New York City and even the Deep South — but they likely would've been much worse if not for road salt and other "de-icing" chemicals.
-In fact, one widely cited study suggests road salt can reduce traffic crashes by 85 percent during and after a winter storm.
+The U.S. has seen some wild winter weather in recent years, but the effects of many winter storms might have been even worse if not for road salt and other "de-icing" chemicals.
+According to one widely cited study, road salt can reduce the rate of highway accidents by about 80% during and after a winter storm.

 But much like its cousin table salt, road salt's benefits are peppered with danger.
-For all the lives it saves, it's also linked to a diverse array of environmental ills, from aquatic "dead zones" and salt-damaged plants to poisoned amphibians, wounded pets and possibly even increased cancer risk in humans.
+For all the lives it saves, it's also linked to an array of environmental ills, from aquatic "dead zones" and salt-damaged plants to poisoned amphibians, wounded pets and possibly even increased cancer risk in humans.

 All salt comes from the sea — either a prehistoric one that's dried up, or an existing one, whose water can be desalinated to extract the salt.
 The latter type is known as "sea salt" or "solar salt," and today it's the No. 1 type produced worldwide.
-But most salt made in North America comes from mines, where ancient oceans give up thick deposits of rock salt, aka "halite" (pictured).
+But most salt made in North America comes from mines, where ancient oceans give up thick deposits of rock salt, aka "halite."
 This can be done with traditional shaft mining or with solution mining, which pumps a liquid underground to bring up brine.
-Either way, two-thirds of all U.S. salt ends up de-icing roads, while just 6 percent is refined into table salt.
-(Of the rest, 13 percent is used for water softening, 8 percent for the chemical industry and 7 percent for agriculture.)
-And in case you're wondering, no, it's not safe to eat road salt.
+Either way, two-thirds of all U.S. salt ends up de-icing roads, while just 6% is refined into table salt.
+(Of the rest, 13% is used for water softening, 8% for the chemical industry and 7% for agriculture.)
+And in case you're curious, no, it's not safe to eat road salt.

 Salt is a good de-icer because it lowers the freezing point of water, letting it remain a liquid at colder temperatures.
 Highway agencies across the U.S. dump roughly 15 million tons of road salt every winter, capitalizing not only on its antifreeze abilities, but also its large granules, which can provide traction for vehicles' tires against existing ice (often with the help of sand).
 Road salt's lack of refinement means it may contain extra metals like mercury or arsenic, as well as minerals like calcium and magnesium.
 It often contains additives, too, such as anti-caking agents to prevent clumping, or corrosion inhibitors to stop it from damaging steel and concrete.